-X-ray speech studies are completed by highly trained Speech-Language Pathologists using state-of-the-art dynamic, video x-rays to assess a child's ability to attain velopharyngeal closure.
+An X-ray speech study uses dynamic digital video X-rays to assess a child’s ability to attain this closure, which is called velopharyngeal closure.

 - Weak consonants or sound omissions due to inadequate oral air pressure

-A speech language pathologist and radiologist work together to determine the size and location of the velopharyngeal opening.
-This information is critical in determining the type of intervention that will be recommended.
-A video x-ray will be taken and recorded while the patient repeats words and phrases.
-In order to view the velopharyngeal opening, a small amount of liquid barium is squirted into each nostril to provide contrast.
+The speech-language pathologist will then work with a radiologist to determine the size and location of the velopharyngeal opening by recording a video X-ray while your child repeats words and phrases.
+In order to view the velopharyngeal opening, a small amount of liquid barium is squirted into each nostril to provide contrast on the video.